pulse2percept/pulse2percept/doc/users/stimuli.rst

 Assigning new coordinates to an existing stimulus
 -------------------------------------------------

-You can change the coordinates of an existing `Stimulus` object, but retain all its data, as follows:
+You can change the coordinates of an existing `:class:`pulse2percept.stimuli.Stimulus` object, but retain all its data, as follows:

 .. ipython:: python